paulshryock/release-bump/CONTRIBUTING.md

 ### Pull requests

 Never commit directly to the `main` branch.
 You should always work on a short-lived feature branch and then create a pull request against `main`.
 When you push code to the remote, CI will automatically run code quality checks and ensure that your source code compiles.
-These checks must pass before merging your PR, and you must have approvals from 2 other engineers.
+These checks must pass before merging your PR, and you must have an approval from another engineer.

+- *Merge commit:* If the commit history on your branch is all setup correctly and ideal for the main branch, and there's a reason you need an additional commit, use a merge commit with a descriptive commit message.
+- *Squash:* If the commit history on your branch is not ideal for the main branch, squash your changes together into a single commit with a descriptive commit message.
+- *Fast forward (rebase):* If the commit history on your branch is all setup correctly and ideal for the main branch, then use fast forward/rebase to retain the commit history of your branch.

 **You should almost always squash pull requests.** Only use a merge commit if there is a good reason to preserve your feature branch's full commit history.